seantempesta/re-natal/README.md

 - Same codebase for iOS and Android
 - Figwheel used for REPL and live coding.
   - Works in iOS (tested using simulator).
+  - Works in Android device
-  - Works in Android (tested on real device, does NOT work in Android simulator yet)
+  - Works in Android simulator Genymotion (with re-natal use-figwheel -H 10.0.3.2)
+  - Works in stock Android emulator (with re-natal use-figwheel -H 10.0.2.2)
   - You can reload app any time, no problem.
   - "Debug in Chrome" is not required anymore.
 - Optimizations :simple is used to compile "production" index.ios.js and index.android.js